zhihou7/HOI-CL/README.md

 [Here](https://unisydneyedu-my.sharepoint.com/:u:/g/personal/zhou9878_uni_sydney_edu_au/EXOYJZ1N_phJlFW0nTgnABgBuyghLGqVE8C2t5EfiV--xA?e=cXM24T) we provide the code of FCL on VRD.

-Thanks for all reviewer's comments.

-FCL inspires a lot to combine the object feature from object dataset and verb feature (i.e. ATL on HOI detection).
-ATL further gives a lot of insight to us in HOI understanding.
-We are still working on the relationship between HOI understanding and object understanding, the compositionality of HOI.

-** If you have any questions, feel free to create issues or contact zhou9878 [at] uni dot sydney dot edu dot au.**
+**If you have any questions, feel free to create issues or contact zhou9878 [at] uni dot sydney dot edu dot au.**

 ## Prerequisites